amandie-ct/amandie-ct/README.md

 I am Amanda, a bachelor in Psychology with a MSc in Psychobiology :brain:, and I'm studying to become a self-taught full stack web developer :computer:

 - 🔭 I’m currently working on an e-commerce app with React and JSON-Server
-- :herb: I’m currently learning React and React Testing Library
+- :herb: I’m currently learning React and Node
-- 🌱 I plan to learn Node, SASS, Jest, Atomic design and Clean code next
+- 🌱 I plan to learn TDD, SASS, Jest, Atomic design and Clean code next

 ----
 :brazil: